Slide 1 Slide 2 Slide 3 Slide 4 Slide 5

 • Burette and stand

-• Take a calcium ion sample that is eggshell of about 0.5 g in a small beaker or conical flask.
+• Take a calcium ion sample (eggshell) of about 0.5g in a small beaker or conical flask.

-• Add dilute 20mL of dilute HCl and wait till the eggshell dissolve.
+• Add 20mL of dilute HCl and wait until the eggshell dissolves.

-• Neutralize the solution with dilute NaOH till the pH is almost 7.
+• Neutralize the solution with dilute NaOH until the pH is almost 7.

 • Transfer the solution to a 100mL volumetric flask and add distilled water up to the mark.

-• Pipette out liquid from the sample about 10mL into an Erlenmeyer flask and add about 40mL of distilled water and 4mL of 8M NaOH and swirl the solution for 5 minutes.
+• Pipette out 10mL of the liquid into an Erlenmeyer flask and add 40mL of distilled water and 4mL of 8M NaOH.
+Swirl for 5 minutes.

-• Add 0.1g of Patton Reeder's indicator into the Erlenmeyer flask.
+• Add 0.1g of Patton Reeder's indicator to the flask.

 • Titrate the sample with EDTA solution.